 I knew I wanted my final months of regular publishing here to be a gradual, life-giving offramp filled with gratitude at what this place has been for me.
 I admired Grace Bonney’s ending of Design*Sponge in 2019, announcing in January that the last post would be in August, and I thought this strategy took both guts and stamina.
 I liked the idea of announcing an ending a full year in advance for both readers and myself: it lets people know this decision is intentional, and it gives me a trail guide.

 Except I wasn’t planning on a global pandemic leading to a near-global quarantine for most of our households and for the idea of working from home to take on a whole new meaning.
 I already worked from home and my kids already homeschooled part-time, so that part wasn’t a shock to the system like it was for most other people.
 The shocker was my mental and emotional acuity and resilience.

 I don’t have to tell you that 2020 has been tiring because you already know it in your bones.
 I’m right there with you.
 I’ll simply say, then, that this years’ aftershocks weren’t in my original playbook for ending AoS.
 And that’s okay.

 I’ve wanted to be more coherent, candid, and reflective here, and I just haven’t as much.
 It’s been hard to concentrate and think deeply about the stuff we normally talk about on AoS.
-More important to me, I wanted to transfer more of my essay writing to Books & Crannies, my readership community that houses my weekly newsletter 5 Quick Things.
+More important to me, I wanted to transfer more of my essay writing to my newsletter where I send my weekly newsletter 5 Quick Things.
 It hasn’t happened as I wanted.
 But that’s okay, too.